tiyd-fee-2016-05/lessons/week-9/firebase.md

 # Firebase

-Firebase allows you to deploy full applications without server code.
-Cool!
+Firebase allows you to deploy full applications, and is "a cloud services provider and backend as a service company."

 Firebase recently launched a [new shiny website!](https://firebase.google.com/) You will sign in/create an account with Google credentials.